Knowledge base

 Then:

-7. Define another email address that will be used to send your automatic out-of-office message (the address must be verified first).
+- If offered, define any other email address that will be used to send your automatic out-of-office message (the address must be verified in advance).

 How often is the automatic response sent?